gerharddev/oof_habits_project/OOFPP_Habits_Phase2/README.md

 ## Libraries used

 - pylint
+- pytest: For testing
+- SQLAlcemy: Object relational mapper
-- pytest
+- sqlite3: Database

 ## Testing

 We are using pytest as our testing framework.
-To run the test open your terminal in the habits_backend folder and run _pytest_
+To run the test open your terminal in the habits*backend folder and run \_pytest*